emmajanedrews/base-template/_posts/2017-08-02-could-another-market-meltdown-happen-soon.md

 ---
 layout: post
 title: Could Another Market Meltdown Happen Soon?
-date: 2017-08-02 15:56:04
+date: 2017-08-02 15:56:00
 tags:
   - Market Update
+excerpt: >-
-excerpt: 'With housing prices slowing down, a lot of people are asking themselves if there is a meltdown coming in the housing market.'
+  With housing prices slowing down, a lot of people are asking themselves if there is a meltdown coming in the housing market.
 enclosure:
 pullquote: The market is cyclical and there will always be ups and downs.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: xs46JkMaodI
+youtube_code: GDEvJW5gCis
 ---